statichunt/statichunt/README.md

 Anyone can submit a resource by adding a markdown file to the `content/resources` folder.

 1. Fork this repo and copy the `_template.md` file in `content/resources` folder.
 Another option is to add a new file using the [Github UI](https://github.com/statichunt/statichunt/tree/main/content/resources) _(click the "add file" button)_
-2. Rename it to the resource name (ex: `newsletter.md`) and fulfill the file with resources info.
+2. Rename it to the resource name with the `ssg` prefix (ex: `newsletter.md`) and fulfill the file with resources info.
 3. Submit a pull request

 > **Tip:** Do not generate the screenshots.
 Please just submit the markdown file in your pull request.